JayWood/the-seo-framework/readme.txt

 **Summarized:**
 /
-* With over 200 (TODO) notable changes, I bring you a new Pragmatic Foundation.
+* With over 200 notable changes, I bring you a new Pragmatic Foundation.
 * Most importantly, this update allows you to be better informed about your website's index status, through the much improved SEO bar.
 * As the issue of the incorrect title length has finally been found, this update glorifies its plugin's **title counter** once more.
 * Many new options have been included within the SEO Settings page.
 Including much desired Title and Description options.